The Oxford Martin Programme on

 - Who are the stakeholders in drug discovery and what are their roles?
 How are these contributors changing?

-- What are the alternative strategies to conventional intellectual property (IP) protection?
+- Are there alternatives to conventional intellectual property (IP) protection?

 - What are the economic benefits of different R&D models, for all stakeholders?